Headingley Cricket Ground: Sponsorship

 The ground was named the Headingley Carnegie Stadium from 2006 to 2013 under a sponsorship deal with Leeds Metropolitan University.
 Upon the expiry of this deal the grounds name had no sponsor and was named simply Headingley Stadium until 2017 when a deal was done with the Emerald Group Search and Selection making it the Emerald Headingley Stadium.
 In 2021, Emerald Group pulled out of their sponsorship with immediate effect in the aftermath of the club's racism scandal.

 Access

 The ground is served by Headingley and Burley Park railway stations as well as the First Leeds routes 19, 19A, 56 and 91 which stop right outside the front entrance of the stadium on Kirkstall Lane.

-Along with this there are other buses which stop a short 5 min walk away on Otley Rd Headingley those are First Leeds services 1,6,8,27 and 28 and Yorkshire Buses service 29.
+Other buses stop a short walk away on Otley Road in Headingley, including First Leeds services 22, 23, 24, 25, 27, 28, and X84.

 On certain match dates the R66 Shuttle Bus will run from Leeds City Centre to the stadium bus stop on Kirkstall Lane operated by First Leeds.